You are here

 A combination of courses, internships, independent study, and collaborations with businesses and organizations allows students to learn about design and fabrication; develop prototypes and business plans; and create enterprises that improve people's lives.

-» Thom Long, Five College assistant professor of architectural studies
+- Thom Long, Five College associate professor of architectural studies

 Student Project Titles